Barnsley and District Tramways

 Motormen and conductors

-A photograph taken at Sheffield Rd depot, which judging by the pristine condition of the trams, was probably taken in 1902.
+A photograph taken at Sheffield Road depot, which judging by the pristine condition of the trams, was probably taken in 1902.
 Unfortunately, the image is of too poor a quality to make out any of the uniform details, though the men without greatcoats are certainly wearing double-breasted jackets with lapels.
 Photo courtesy of the Craig Sheppard Collection.

 Standard British Electric Traction Company ‘Magnet & Wheel’ cap badge, of the type worn by Barnsley and District Tramways staff — brass.
 Author's Collection.